 They tried to give him quirks like Bridge from Power Rangers S.P.D. but he came across more annoying than funny.
 That being said, he's far from being one of the most hated Rangers ever, but he isn't very popular among Blue Rangers.

 Will has become a Scrappy these days, mostly due to his actor being seen as an egotisticaljerkass in the eyes of a significant portion of the fandom.
 And for stealing a banner in the first Power Morphicon — which was supposed to be auctioned off for charity!

 Before the banner incident with his actor, however, Will was actually relatively popular.
-But after that, he started getting bashed repeatedly.
+But after that, he started getting unfairly bashed.

-Norg is also seen as a Scrappy by the majority of the fanbase, but for an entirely different reason.
+Norg is also seen as a Scrappy by the majority of the fan base.